 Cut several fabric scrap strips 2-3 cm (1″) wide and bond them around the perimeter of the bottom of the seat, as shown below, so they can fold over to bond to the top piece later.
 The center of the strip (i.e. the fold) should be approximately 1.5 cm from the edge of the bottom piece, and only the inner part of the strip should be bonded to the bottom piece.

-Note that joints between these strips need not be airtight, as the airtightness of the seat will come from sealing the top to the bottom – these reinforcing strips merely keep that airtight joint from peeling apart.
+Joints between these strips need not be airtight, as the airtightness of the seat will come from sealing the top of the seat to the bottom – these reinforcing strips merely keep that airtight joint from peeling apart under pressure.

 Fold a section of reinforcing strip over so the TPU side is facing up and align the edge of the top piece with the bottom piece.
 Heat seal the top piece to the bottom piece and the reinforcing strip.
 Repeat this procedure all the way around the perimeter of the seat.
 (If your top and bottom pieces are connected, you do not need to seal the fold.)